ryuujo1573/OpenCampus/README.md

 ### Why another campus / education solution?

-I developed this idea by pondering the following questions:
+This idea is suggested with the following goals:

-1. Can we introduce a patent-free, open-source solution to the educational sector?
+1. To introduce a patent-free, open-source solution
-2. Can we implement suitable abstractions during the design phase to tackle complex business challenges?
+2. To abstract complex business logics
-3. What is the potential scale of this solution?
+3. To scale with institution size.
-4. Why should we prioritize open-source solutions over profit-driven models in the industry?
+4. To support schools in conserving their funds.

-### The root cause
+### Future plans

 **Open source and easy to access.**